 One of the great advantages of OLEDs is that they can create sharper and brighter images, consuming less energy than conventional light-emitting diodes LED or liquid crystal displays.

 Until a few years ago only to organic materials were considered as insulators, but in the years 50 laboratory tests showed that certain organic components could carry current.

-In this same decade they saw the first observations of electroluminescence in organic materials Bernanose A. et al., In the Nancy University in France.
+In the same decade, the first observations of electroluminescence in organic materials were produced by A. Bernanose et al., At the Nancy University in France.

 In 1977 Heeger, Mac Diarmid and Shirakawa discovered a high conductivity in iodine-doped polyacetylene, who later in the year 2000 were awarded the Nobel Prize in Chemistry for "the discovery and development of conductive polymers in organic".

 The first diode device was reported in 1987 by Tang et al., Eastman Kodak Company who developed based on molecular devices bilayer films deposited vapor, consisting of a layer of hole transporting and emissive layer generating electroluminescence.